 Appalachian Trail – August 1, 2013

-I woke up early this morning, and as I headed past the shelter I saw the section hiker from the previous night.
-He was sitting up in his sleeping bag making his breakfast.
-I leaned it to whisper goodbye, since the path went right by the shelter, and to my surprise he began talking to me in a normal tone of voice.
+I woke up early this morning, and as I walked past the shelter to head back to the trail, I saw the section hiker from the previous night.
+He was sitting up in his sleeping bag, making his breakfast.
+I leaned it to whisper goodbye since the path went right by the shelter, and to my surprise, he began talking to me in a normal tone of voice.

-The stream of nomadic NOBO's and section hikers continued.
-I met super nice section hikers from KY and TN, and had a nice long chat with them until the mosquitoes rudely interrupted and none of us could stand still any longer.
-The last hiker was Mountain City, and as both of us danced in place, swatting at the blood suckers, we started laughing and announced at almost the same time that we had to keep moving or be eaten alive.
+The stream of NOBOs and section hikers continues.
+Today I met section hikers from KY and TN and had a long chat with them until the mosquitoes rudely interrupted, and none of us could stand still any longer.
+The last hiker, Mountain City, danced in place, swatting at the bloodsuckers until we both started laughing and announced almost simultaneously that we had to keep moving or be eaten alive.

-Logan Brook’s shelter was simple, and nothing to write home about, but the creek out front had some of the best water on the trail – cold and crystal clear.
-“Pure as a mountain spring” fit it perfectly, and I scooped some up to mix with my Crystal Light.
-It did not need filtering, and although I know I will be fussed at for saying this, I will admit I have not filtered water in years.
+Logan Brook’s shelter was simple, and nothing to write home about, but the creek out front had some of the best water I had drunk on the trail so far – cold and crystal clear.
+“Pure as a mountain spring” fit perfectly, and I scooped some up to mix with my Crystal Light.
+The water did not need filtering, and although I know I will be fussed at for saying this, I have not filtered water in years.

-A few minutes later a young man I had passed earlier came frantically pounding into camp.
-He gasped out his need for water, and I pointed back in the direction he had just come from, and smiled.
-He sat with me while I ate and explained he was doing low mileage, headed to GA, due to a bad knee.
-He said he was going to make up the miles later on in the hike.
-He said he would see me at Carl Newhall, the next shelter, but I never saw him again.
+A few minutes later, a young man I had passed earlier came frantically pounding into camp.
+He gasped out his need for water, and I pointed back in the direction he had just come from and smiled.
+When the hiker returned from gathering water, he sat with me while I ate and explained he was doing low mileage on his way to Georgia due to a bad knee.
+He said he would make up the miles later.
+He also said he would see me at Carl Newall Shelter, the next shelter, but I never saw him again.